 Wolf Ridge Environmental Learning Center's Environmental Educator Training Option

-Application to this WRELC Environmental Education Training Option for the EE Certificate is through Wolf Ridge Environmental Learning Center; you do not need to apply through Continuing Education at UMD.
-Once accepted into the WRELC Naturalist Training Program, you will then register for EE Certificate classes at UMD.
+Application to this WRELC Environmental Education Training Option for the EE Certificate is through Wolf Ridge Environmental Learning Center initially.
+Once accepted into the WRELC Naturalist Training Program, you will be prompted to apply to the EE Certificate program..
 Certificate courses through this WRELC option are taught by both UMD professors and WRELC staff.

 For additional information, including application information, please visit the WRELC Environmental Educator Training website